Galleries, Museums, Collections and Libraries

-The College of Arts and Sciences is home to a diverse group of galleries, museums, collections and libraries showcasing everything from dynamic new works of art, ancient archaeological finds and insect collections to vast music recordings, theatre costumes and playbills.
+In the College of Arts and Sciences, you'll have access to a diverse group of galleries, museums, collections and libraries showcasing everything from dynamic new works of art, ancient archaeological finds and insect collections to vast music recordings, theatre costumes and playbills.
+Many of these resources are also open to the public.
+A sampling is below.

 Hopkins Hall Gallery